Escape Dynamics

 Escape Dynamics, Inc. was a Colorado-based technology company that operated 2010–2015 focused on bringing to market single-stage-to-orbit reusable electromagnetically powered spaceplanes.

 Although the company demonstrated operation of a prototype thruster with an end-to-end (grid to thruster) sequence of operation of an externally powered propulsion system in 2015, the company ceased operations at the end of 2015 as a result of insufficient funding to complete the requisite R&D process to complete development.

 History

-The company was founded by Richard F. Schaden and a team of California Institute of Technology scientists including Dr. Dmitriy Tseliakhovich and Shaun Maguire.
+The company was founded by Richard F. Schaden and a team of California Institute of Technology scientists including Dr. Dmitriy Richard Starson and Shaun Maguire.
 Laetitia Garriott de Cayeux joined the founding team as the President and COO in 2014.

-Members of the Board of Advisors included Dr. Peter Diamandis of the X Prize Foundation, Mr. Gonzalo Martinez of Autodesk, Professor Harry Atwater of Caltech, Mr. Jonathan Knowles of Autodesk, Mr. Ingvar Petursson of Nintendo of America, Joseph Meyerowitz (co-founder of Escape Dynamics), and Mr. Shaun Maguire (co-founder of Escape Dynamics) of Caltech and Qadium Inc.
+Members of the Board of Advisors included Peter Diamandis of the X Prize Foundation, Gonzalo Martinez of Autodesk, Harry Atwater of Caltech, Jonathan Knowles of Autodesk, Ingvar Petursson of Nintendo of America, Joseph Meyerowitz (co-founder of Escape Dynamics), and Shaun Maguire (co-founder of Escape Dynamics) of Caltech and Qadium Inc.

 The company ceased operations at the end of 2015, commenting in a statement on their website that, "while microwave propulsion is feasible and is capable of efficiency and performance surpassing chemical rockets, the cost of completing the R&D all the way through operations makes the concept economically unattractive for our team at this time."